Kaltsoon/data-management-and-databases/materials/week-2-relational-model-course-grade-primary-key.md

 The correct primary key `(studentNumber, courseCode)` allows us to add at most one course grade for each student for each course.
-For example, it does not accept the following new tuple to be added: `(100, swd4tf003, 2, 5)`.
+For example, it does not accept the following new tuple to be added: `(100, swd4tf003, 2, 5)`, because the student with student number `100` already has a grade from the course `swd4tf003` as mentioned above.

 Some examples of incorrect primary keys for the CourseGrade relation and their limitations: